Life is full of emotional turmoil that we need to heal. This is where emotional healing comes in.

 Hands down the best way to discover ways to heal is to ask others what they do.
 You can ask mentors, friends, coaches what they use to change thought patterns and habits.

 whether it's books, blogs or magazines the more you read the more you will find tools.
 You don't know what you don't know.
 Reading is one of the best ways to learn new things.
-(Here are some of my favorite books.)
+Here are some of my favorite emotional healing books.

 Scientists are starting to research alternative healing tools to understand how they work.
 If you are into numbers and data, then hit the journals to see what you can find that has already been proven to work.
 What I will often do is after I hear about something I try and find out why it works.
 So, if a friend says try meditation, then I will look for research on meditation to try and understand it better.
 Often within the research I discover either new tools or other variations.
 Side note, sometimes you just have to go for it.
 Trust your intuition no matter what the science say.